 Free PDF answer keys and MP3 songs (e.g, “Days of the Week” and “Months of the Year”) can be downloaded from the publisher’s website.
 Free downloadable transition lessons are also available for students shifting from another program into The Good and the Beautiful’s math program.

-With Math K and Math 1, there are four parts to each day’s lesson: the Daily Dose, direct instruction, completing the student worksheet, and bonus independent activity.
+All courses have four parts for each day’s lesson: the Daily Dose, direct instruction, completing the student worksheet, and bonus independent activity.
 All of these sections have detailed instructions for what the parent is to say and do unless the activity is one the child can work on independently.

 The direct instruction lesson time is for introducing new concepts.
 The courses teach new concepts using an underlying three-step process the publisher calls a “To, With, and By” teaching style.
 This means that new concepts are first presented to the child, usually with manipulatives or visual aids.
 Then the parent works with the child to practice the concept.
 Finally, the child tries to do it on his or her own.